July 30: What to watch at the 2024 Paris Olympics

 The U.S. women’s gymnastics team looks to reclaim its spot atop the team event podium, 3×3 basketball competition tips off in Place de la Concorde, and U.S. women’s rugby battles for its first-ever medal.

-Elsewhere, swimmers Regan Smith and Kaylee McKeown headline a backstroke showdown, and far away in Tahiti, men’s surfing finals are set to go down.
+Elsewhere, swimmers Regan Smith and Kaylee McKeown headline a backstroke showdown, and far away in Tahiti, surfing finals could get underway — if the conditions allow.

 Below, a full breakdown of the top events and athletes to watch on Day 4.